rcatanach/rcatanach.github.io-godot_2D/README.md

 Use the controls to move your player and avoid enemies.

-Try to beat your high score before losing all 3 lives.
+Survive as long as possible to beat your high score.

 Files: